You dreamed of writing a series…

 Everyone taking my classes wants to improve their work, and most want to sell it.

 They are a supportive and wonderful group of folks, and a joy to be around — which is part of the reason I spend as much time as I can in there.

-When you ask questions in the private series forum, fellow classmates will answer.
+When you ask questions in the private HTWAS forum, fellow classmates will answer.
 Moderators will answer.
-And if what I would say doesn’t show up in there, I’ll answer.
+And if I see something I need to add, I’ll answer.

-Author of The Arhel Series, The Secret Texts Series, The Korre Series, The World Gates Series, The Moon & Sun Series, The Cadence Drake Series, The Longview Series, and several more.
+Author of The Arhel Series, The Secret Texts Series, The Korre Series, The World Gates Series, The Moon & Sun Series, The Cadence Drake Series, The Longview Series, and the upcoming OHIO series (definitely not the final name… AND coming out under a pseudonym) and several more.